elerch/aws-sdk-for-zig/README.md

 TODO List:

-* re-enable all demos.
-Some are causing compilation errors, and these errors do not have reference tracing as they exist within monomorphised code
 * Implement all demos as tests in src/aws.zig.
 This has been done for STS GetCallerIdentity, but needs to be extended for the others
 * Json parsing is based on a fork of the 0.9.0 (maybe earlier?) json parser.